 Are you ready to make some serious progress in your golf game and finally start seeing the hard work pay off with lower golf scores as the reward?
 Today I’m excited to share a golf practice plan to break 90 that you can follow.

-1. Golf takes a lot of time and effort. – This first tip is obvious.
+- Golf takes a lot of time and effort. – This first tip is obvious.
 If you want to improve at golf you must invest both time and money into the sport.

 Expect several weeks of consistent practice at a minimum to start seeing your scores lower.

-2. The Newest golf clubs won’t help you. – I want to caution beginners and high handicappers from going out and buying the newest, best golf clubs on the market with expensive price tags.
+If you only make it to the course a few times each month you can’t expect to get better and drop lots of strokes off your scores. - The Newest golf clubs won’t help you. – I want to caution beginners and high handicappers from going out and buying the newest, best golf clubs on the market with expensive price tags.

-Save yourself the money and invest that money in a range pass, swing lessons with a pro instructor, and training aids you can use at home or on the practice green to build your short game.
+Save yourself the money and invest that money in a range pass, swing lessons with a pro instructor, and training aids you can use at home or on the practice green to build your short game. - 1 Putts matter more than 3 putts. – We preach a lot about working hard to improve your putting skills and reducing your total number of putts on the greens.

 This is a necessity to breaking 90 in golf.